 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the report and will not turn them on.
-Bottled LPG supply is provided to the cooker.
+A bulk LPG cylinder is provided to the rear of the property.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing installation appears to be of PVC and copper pipework.
-The bathroom and wc fittings appear of standard fitments.
-The wc comprises wc and wash hand basin.
-The bathroom comprises bath with shower over, wc and wash hand basin.
+The plumbing installation appears to be of PVC or copper pipework.
+The bathroom fittings appear of standard pattern.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is by way of solid fuel heating with back boiler systems from both the open fire and Stanley cooker stove within the kitchen.
-These supply water filled radiators to the subjects.
-We understand there is an adjacent hot water cylinder.
+Heating is by way of a combi LPG boiler located in the kitchen which supplies water filled radiators.
+This also supplies hot water to the subjects.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Connected we assume to a private septic tank system.
+Connected we understand to a private septic tank system.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Various smoke detection was noted.
+Various smoke and heat detection noted.
 Fire Safety legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance, eg. central heating boiler, open fire, wood burning stove, etc a carbon monoxide detector is also required.
+Where there is a carbon-fuelled appliance, e.g. central heating boiler, open fire, wood burning stove, etc. a carbon monoxide detector is also required.
 The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.